 Whatever decision you decide to make with the house needs to be made from a position that is willing to consider other options.
 There is never just one choice for you to make.
 Consult with your attorney on which option is the one you should choose in all areas of your divorce, including what to do with your marital home.

 Questions about the pension and your divorce?
 Contact the Law Office of Bryan Fagan

-If you have any questions about the blog post from today please consider contacting the Law Office of Bryan Fagan.
+If you have any questions about the blog post from today, please consider contacting the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultations six days a week where we can answer your questions and provide you with specific feedback based on your particular circumstances.
 We appreciate the opportunity to serve our community by providing effective representation for our clients.
-Thank you for choosing to spend part of your day with us here and we hope that you will be by tomorrow as we post another blog related to Texas family law.
+Thank you for choosing to spend part of your day with us here, and we hope you will be by tomorrow as we post another blog related to Texas family law.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"

 If you want to know more about how to prepare, CLICK the button below to get your FREE E-book: "13 Dirty Tricks to Watch Out For in Your Texas Divorce, and How to Counter Them" Today!"